-This degree is a STEM designated, CIP Code 11.1003 (Computer and Information Systems Security/Information Assurance).
+This degree is STEM designated, CIP Code 11.1003 (Computer and Information Systems Security/Information Assurance).

 At the time of application for admission, students choose either a:

-Students complete general education requirements and a set of courses common across both emphasis areas as well as specific Computer Science or Information Systems and Technology emphasis courses.
+Once students pick an emphasis area upon admission, they will complete general education requirements and a set of courses common across both emphasis areas.
+They will then complete either Computer Science emphasis specific or Information Systems and Technology emphasis specific courses.

 Both emphasis areas provide a blend of technical- and business-oriented skills designed to prepare students for a variety of cybersecurity and IT related careers.
 The Computer Science Emphasis provides enhanced technical depth whereas the Information Systems and Technology Emphasis offers stronger preparation for business and management aspects of cybersecurity.